 Standing closed guard pass

-The full guard has long been one of the simplest guards to use in Brazilian jiu-jitsu competitions, MMA, and self-defense.
-Many fighters have used this awesome guard to submit and sweep several tough opponents, even bigger ones.
+The full guard has long been one of the most straightforward guards in Brazilian jiu-jitsu competitions, MMA, and self-defense.
+Fighters have used this excellent guard to submit and sweep several tough opponents, even bigger ones.

 Otherwise, a closed guard player should be very dynamic to size the numerous options at hand, including great combinations of attacks.
-Moreover, it’s an incredibly good position where you are relatively safe, a good place to conserve your energy.
+Moreover, it’s an excellent position where you are relatively safe, an excellent place to conserve your energy.

 Speak your mind; what is your favorite submission from the full guard?